 Authentication: Usernames, Passwords and SSH Keys

-When creating a Linux virtual machine using the Azure classic portal, you are asked to provide a username, password or an SSH public key.
+When creating a Linux virtual machine using the Azure portal, you are asked to provide a either username and password or an SSH public key.
 The choice of a username for deploying a Linux virtual machine on Azure is subject to the following constraint: names of system accounts (UID <100) already present in the virtual machine are not allowed, 'root' for example.

 Obtaining Superuser Privileges Using